auth0/Auth0.swift/README.md

 Your users may want to link their other accounts to the account they are logged in to.
 To achieve this, you need the user ID for the primary account and the idToken for the secondary account.
 You also need to request the `update:current_user_identities` scope when logging in.

-You can get the primary user ID value from the `sub` [claim](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes#standard-claims) of the primary user's ID Token, or from the `sub` property of a `UserInfo` instance.
+You can get the primary user ID value from the `sub` [claim](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes#standard-claims) of the primary user's ID token, or from the `sub` property of a `UserInfo` instance.

 ```swift
 Auth0